SavoBit/openstack_contrail-1912.32-_on_vmm/README.md

 # Installing openstack and contrail in VMM
 release 0.2

 This document provides information on how to install Openstack and Contrail in the VMM environment.

-This document is tested with Openstack Queen, Contrail Networking 1912.32 and Appformix 3.1.12
+This document is tested with Openstack Queen, Contrail Networking 1912.32 and Appformix 3.1.12, running on Centos 7.5

 ## Topology
 The logical topology of the testbed is as follows :